kuu/node-hls-stream/README.md

 | data | `Data` | An instance of either of `Segment`, `MasterPlaylist` or `MediaPlaylist` |
 #### methods
 ##### `updateVariant()`
-Emits `variants`/`renditions` events again so that the client can choose another variant/rendition.
+Emits `variants`/`renditions` events again so that the client can choose other variants/renditions.
 The method takes no params and returns no value.